07 July 2009

 Slender Gumleaf Grasshopper - Goniaea vocans

-The ones seen locally, have been in a low-lying, flood plain (cool and moist in an otherwise dry environment) that is not too overgrown.
-Here they have been observed from January to April, although infrequently.
+Locally, the ones observed have been on low-lying flood plains or around swamps (cool and moist in an otherwise dry environment) that are not too overgrown.
+Here they have been seen from December to April, although infrequently.

 My thanks to Dr David Rentz for identification.